 Managed service providers (MSPs) have found that many organizations possess hybrid cloud ambitions beyond current capabilities.
 In fact, over three quarters of survey respondents believe hybrid cloud skills are required in order to achieve wide scale strategic goals.
 In fact, hybrid cloud ranks only behind artificial intelligence and machine learning in terms of desirable skill sets.
 Due to a lack of available IT talent—hybrid cloud activity may be limited to on-premise IT environments integrated within a single public cloud.

 As consulting companies struggle to find talented individuals with relevant cloud-based skill sets, clients are continuing to fall short of cloud adoption objectives.
 To overcome the challenges of the workforce shortage—enterprises looking to migrate workloads to the cloud should enlist the help of managed service providers to help reach strategic goals.

 According to Wakefield Research, “IT managers often face challenges on many fronts.
-Due to increasing pressure related to staff turnover, compliance mandates, and greater than expected effort required for cloud migration—we’ve discovered that over 40% of IT leaders plan to hire outside consultants in 2020.”
+Due to increasing pressure related to staff turnover, compliance mandates, and greater than expected effort required for cloud migration—we’ve discovered that over 40% of IT leaders plan to hire outside consultants.”
 That’s where TBC can help your organization reach its strategic goals.

 Enterprises are looking to migrate workloads to the cloud using the help of managed service providers with a proven track record of successful migrations (Gartner).
 Managed service providers are experts in developing and integrating hybrid cloud solutions.
 MSPs are able to offer valuable ways to improve consistency and seamlessness between each cloud solution.
 During instances where hybrid solutions have not yet been established—MSPs can develop initiatives tailored to fit an organization’s current and future needs.